USA Today payday loan alternatives article is misleading

 Opponents of payday lending tend to argue that there are cheaper payday loan alternatives available.
-Their argument may apply to consumers with sufficient credit to grant the financial flexibility needed to obtain cheaper short term loans, but for consumers operating under great credit constraints, payday lending is a more practical option.
+Their argument may get started to consumers with sufficient credit to grant the financial flexibility needed to obtain cheaper short term loans, but for consumers operating under great credit constraints, payday lending is a more practical option.
 Unfortunately, a great deal of misinformation regarding payday loan alternatives exists in the mainstream media, and a recent piece by USA Today underscores this trend.
 As we’ll see, their suggestions aren’t necessarily all they’re cracked up to be.

 Payday loan alternatives myth No. 1: 401(k) loans

 Consumers who are serious about payday loan alternatives like 401(k) loans should realize that there can be dire consequences.
-True, it is possible to borrow up to $50,000 or half of what’s in your 401(k) plan (whichever is the lesser) at an initially low interest rate with no credit check.
+True, it is possible to borrow up to $50,000 or half of what’s in your 401(k) plan (whichever is the lesser) at an initially low interest rate with bad credit ok.
 But as The Money Alert warns, “You can’t contribute again until you repay.”
 Your retirement savings (more vital today than ever, considering the recessionary economy) can take a big hit.
 No additional contributions, no employer matching – nothing – unless you repay the borrowed sum first.

 Furthermore, your take home pay will shrink during the repayment period, as payroll deductions are commonly used for repayment.
 That may work, unless you lose your job.
 Then you’ll only have 60 days to pay everything back or the 401(k) loan will be considered an early withdrawal.
 Think penalties and the possibility of being thrown into a higher tax bracket once you report the amount of the withdrawal penalty as taxable income on your next tax return.
 That’ll cost you.
 Payday loans, on the other hand, are a proven inexpensive alternative, according to the University of Michigan and the Federal Reserve.
 They’re much more practical for small-scale loans, too.

 No. 2: What about credit card cash advances?